CtrlK

 Progressive Disclosure

-The content is well-structured with clear sections and a process overview before diving into implementation details, but the full implementation is inline rather than being split into referenced files.
-For a skill of this length (~150+ lines of implementation), some of the detailed code could be externalized.
-The related commands section at the end provides good cross-references.
+The content is well-structured with clear sections and a process overview before implementation details.
+However, the full implementation is inline (~150+ lines of code) rather than being split into a referenced script file.
+The Related Commands section provides good navigation to sibling skills, but the monolithic implementation block could benefit from being extracted.

 2 / 3